 Effective January 14, 2021, the following MVTL fees apply:

 For more information on other tests, contact MVTL direct at 800-782-3557.

 Blue Earth County discontinued in-house water testing in 2010.
 As a convenience to residents, Blue Earth County worked out an arrangement with Minnesota Valley Testing Laboratories (MVTL) to provide these water testing services.
-MVTL water test kits can be picked up in the Property & Environmental Resources Department - Property & Land Division/Wells & Septics Office, Monday-Friday, 8:00 am to 5:00 pm.
-However, Monday is the only day of the week that samples can be dropped off at the Property & Land Division/Wells & Septics office for pickup and testing by MVTL.
-Also, refer to the Yellow Pages, under Laboratories-Testing, or go to the MN Department of Health website for a list of Accredited Laboratories for other options available for water testing.
+MVTL water test kits can be picked up in the Property & Environmental Resources Department at 410 S. 5th Street, 2nd Floor, Monday-Friday, 8:00 am to 5:00 pm.
+However, Monday is the only day of the week that samples can be dropped off for pickup and testing by MVTL.
+For other testing options, refer to the Yellow Pages, under Laboratories-Testing, or go to the MN Department of Health website for a list of Accredited Laboratories.

-Call or stop by the Blue Earth County Environmental Services Department to pick up a cost-share application.
+Call or stop by the Blue Earth County Property & Environmental Resources Department to pick up a cost-share application.
 The cost-share application can also be downloaded from the County website.
-Fill out the required cost-share application and return it to the Environmental Services Department.
+Fill out the required cost-share application and return it to the Property & Environment Resources Department.